Abelsol88/Fashion-Forward-022c48ccafe21e2a988261c2563b60a8503e98f2/README.md

 ##Introduction
-This report covers how I built a simple e-commerce website.
+This report covers  a simple e-commerce website.
 The site allows users to browse products, view details, add items to their cart, and proceed to checkout.
 I used HTML, CSS, and JavaScript for the site and got product data from the Fake Store API.
 Project Overview
   •	Home Page (index.html): Shows a list of products from the API.
 Users can view product details, add items to their cart, or go to checkout.
   •	Contact Page (contact.html): Includes a form for users to send messages.